I'm Honey!

 Thinking, “Here we go again!”
 I smiled inwardly as I sat down on the edge of her bed.
 My daughter looked up at me with her huge, green eyes and said, “I am proud of my heritage, Mom.
 I am proud of who I am.
 I just love how happy everyone is during the holidays and I also love my little, live tree with its flickering lights.”

 Smiling broadly, I responded with tears in my eyes, “I understand, my darling girl.
 I totally understand.
 For you see, the holidays are my favorite time of the year too with the joy of giving, laughter, and family togetherness.”
 And with that, my daughter and I gave one another an extra-long hug.
-As I turned off her light, my last image was of my little Jewish girl lying next to the tiny Christmas tree, all her own, all aglow in its special place next to her bed.
+As I turned off her light, my last image was of my little Jewish girl lying next to the small fir tree, her tiny Christmas tree, all her own, all aglow in its special place next to her bed.

 And the next year…there was no tree.